What is news anxiety?

 Ask for professional help when you need it

-If you are finding the news is negatively impacting your mental health, then you should always ask for help from a professional.
-This could be:
+If you are finding national and global events or the news are negatively impacting your mental health, then you could speak with your GP who could refer you to professional support.

-Offering children and young people the opportunity to talk about what’s going on can start the conversation about how they’re feeling about the news.
+Offering children and young people the opportunity to talk about what’s going on can start the conversation about how they’re feeling about the news and things that are happening in the world.
 It’s good to remember to:

 - Establish the facts in a suitable manner